OutSystems/docs-product/src/setup-maintain/upgrade/upgrade-platform-module-deploy.md

 <div class="warning" markdown="1">

-Self-managed infrastructures that make use of **Multiple Database Catalogs** either shouldn't use **Deploy All**.
+Self-managed infrastructures that make use of **Multiple Database Catalogs** shouldn't use **Deploy All**.
 Instead, use all content solutions or deploy via LifeTime.
 Check [Platform Server 11.18.0 release notes and known issues](https://success.outsystems.com/Support/Release_Notes/11/Platform_Server#platform_server_11.18.0) for more details.
 This issue will be fixed in the next release.

 </div>